Automation Vendor Comparison · 2026

 FlowChainLabs vs Make.com

-Visual workflow-automation platform (formerly Integromat) with a scenario-based DAG builder, native iterators and routers, and per-operation pricing across tiered subscriptions.We've compared both on the dimensions ops teams actually evaluate: workflow ownership and SOP authorship, retry policy and idempotency, observability and audit trail, governance and OAuth scopes, and what the total cost of ownership looks like once cost-per-task fees and in-house maintenance hours are on the same line.
+Visual workflow-automation platform (formerly Integromat) with a scenario-based DAG builder, native iterators and routers, and usage-based pricing where each module action consumes one credit (Make's billing unit, historically called an operation) across tiered subscriptions.We've compared both on the dimensions ops teams actually evaluate: workflow ownership and SOP authorship, retry policy and idempotency, observability and change log, governance and OAuth scopes, and what the total cost of ownership looks like once usage fees and in-house maintenance hours are on the same line.

 The 30-Second Answer